Judge Brandt Shortland says woman with unhealthy fixation needs ongoing supervision

 To discharge without conviction would leave Chang largely unmonitored.

-Once back in the community, she would only be required under The Mental Health (Compulsory Assessment and Treatment) Act, to take medication.
+Once back in the community, she would only be required under the Mental Health (Compulsory Assessment and Treatment) Act, to take medication.

 Intensive supervision would enable authorities to dictate where she lived and assist her until further decisions about her future were made.